B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

 .. important::
-  If you provide the ``--cds-input`` parameter, chewBBACA assumes that the input FASTA files contain coding sequences and skips the gene prediction step with Prodigal.
-To avoid issues related with the format of the sequence headers, chewBBACA renames the sequence headers based on the unique basename prefix determined for each input file and on the order of the coding sequences (e.g.: coding sequences inside a file named ``GCF_000007125.1_ASM712v1_cds_from_genomic.fna`` are renamed to ``GCF_000007125-protein1``, ``GCF_000007125-protein2``, ..., ``GCF_000007125-proteinN``).
+  If you provide the ``--cds-input`` parameter, chewBBACA assumes that the input FASTA files contain CDSs and skips the gene prediction step with Prodigal.
+To avoid issues related with the format of the sequence headers, chewBBACA renames the sequence headers based on the unique basename prefix determined for each input file and on the order of the CDSs (e.g.: CDSs inside a file named ``GCF_000007125.1_ASM712v1_cds_from_genomic.fna`` are renamed to ``GCF_000007125-protein1``, ``GCF_000007125-protein2``, ..., ``GCF_000007125-proteinN``).